sgiehl/piwik-plugin-FlagCounter/README.md

 This plugin allows you to include a small image or iframe in you website displaying the flags and total hits of the countries your website visitors came from

+Please keep in mind that everyone will be able to see that kind of statistic as this plugin does not consider the access rights.

 ### Requirements

 [Piwik](https://github.com/piwik/piwik) 2.0.4 or higher is required.